 Drive to Bay Bulls to take a boat excursion to see Whales and the Atlantic Puffin - if you are lucky you may even spot an iceberg.
 Along the way explore the little villages that dot the coastline.
-After your whale watching excursion you may want to continue to Cape St. Mary’s Ecological reserve.
-The reserve is settled by thousands of sea birds nestled along the rocky shores edge. (breakfast included)
+After your whale watching excursion you may want to continue to Cape St. Mary’s Ecological Reserve.
+The reserve is settled by thousands of sea birds nestled along the edge of the rocky shore. (breakfast included)

-Explore the enchanting village of Trinity with its restored white and pastel coloured clapboard houses.
+Explore the enchanting village of Trinity with its restored white and pastel-coloured clapboard houses.
 Set along a dramatic coastline you will discover a sense of Newfoundland’s history and nature.
 Join the Trinity Pageant, a walking theatre that meanders through the village enticing viewers to live the history of the area.
 Time permitting, venture to Port Rexton today and hike the Skerwink Trail.
 This very walkable trail will take you along the rugged coastline for a spectacular view of the

 Enroute to Twillingate, pass through Terra Nova National Park.
 If you feel the need to commune with nature, a stop will introduce you to coniferous forests, ponds, and a plethora of walking trails.
 Continue towards Twillingate.
 In Boyd’s Cove make another stop at the Beothuk Interpretive Centre and visit an ancient Beothuk village discovered by archaeologists in the 1980s.
 Arrive in Twillingate where you will spend the next two nights, then grab your camera and head out on the ocean with the afternoon Iceberg Watch boat tour, where you will have an opportunity to see icebergs, whales, sunsets and many other spectacular views that the beautiful island of Twillingate has to offer.
 (Breakfast included)